-- % of children meeting age related expectations - % of children on track to meet their progress target for the end of the key stage - % sessions attended - % of children showing effort and behaviour in Federation Assessment Tracker reporting. - Individual SMART targets to ensure children make progress in reading, writing and maths.
+- % of children meeting age related expectations - % of children on track to meet their progress target for the end of the key stage - % sessions attended - % of children showing effort and behaviour in Federation Assessment Tracker reporting. - Edukey and iASEND. - Individual SMART targets to ensure children make progress in reading, writing and maths.